Haiyun314/Haiyun314/README.md

 ## 👋 Hi there!
 I'm Haiyun

 Since we’re meeting, why not enjoy a digital donut before we dive into more details?
-(Although, there’s still a little issue with the image I’m trying to figure out—don’t know why yet!)

 <img src="results/torus_animation.gif" width="800" height="400">